Expert Gray-Blending Hair Color in Medway, MA

 6

 The timeline for hair regrowth varies from person to person and depends on various factors such as the health and length of your hair, the coloring technique you choose, and how quickly you want to achieve your desired look.
 If you are looking to cover your gray hair, your stylist will likely need about three to four months of regrowth to see your gray pattern.
 Although this time is not mandatory, it allows your stylist to create a more effective color plan for you.
+Book a gray-blending consultation to find the style you want.

 Gray hair, don’t care!